Most modern men accept that there's a limit to suffering for the sake of style.

 Just as people's noses and lips tend to dry and crack in the winter, so too does the natural, fleshy material of leather.
 Make a point to condition it at least once each winter and you'll extend the lifespan of the boots by years.

 Applying conditioner is simple: wash the leather off with warm water and a clean cloth, then let it dry and work the conditioner in with a soft rag.
 Let it stand for a day to soak in completely and then polish the surface to seal the conditioner in.

 On that subject: polish is good for more than just a bright shine!
 Use shoe polish every few months to keep a smooth, hard surface on your boots that repels water and grime.

 A basic wax polish works fine for most calfskin and top-grain or full-grain leathers.
 If you're wearing something like suede, look for a specialized polish that won't affect the surface texture.
 If you're ever in doubt, test a small patch somewhere out of sight (the heel down near the sole is a good spot) to make sure it doesn't cause any discoloration.

-Some men also like to apply a waterproofing spray to the seams or surface of their boot along with polish, but be aware that many of those are formulated for the synthetic materials or treated leathers used in high-tech outdoors gear.
+Some men also like to apply a waterproofing spray to the seams or surface of their boot along with polish, but be aware that many of those are formulated for the synthetic materials or treated leathers used in high-tech outdoor gear.
 They may cause staining or discoloration on plain leather, so again, test a small amount in an unobtrusive spot first.

-Properly cared-for, a cold weather dress boot should keep you warm and stylish, even in the worst winter weather — and it should do it for years.
+Properly cared for, a cold-weather dress boot should keep you warm and stylish, even in the worst winter weather — and it should do it for years.